 I now know I need to consciously create the space for these activities to happen so I can get into that state often.

-first tried meditation in the past she must have hit a mental wall where she almost packed it in.
-So i’m curious how she got over it and found her way to where she is right now, and what are meditative practices look like right now.over to you BB:
+first tried meditation in the past she must have hit a mental wall where she almost quit.
+So i was curious how she got over it and found her way to where she is right now, and what are meditative practices look like right now.over to you BB:

 If so that is all meditation is trying to get us to be able to do.
 To be so focused in the moment you are in and be there for as long as your mind will allow and the more practice you can get the longer you are able to stay in that state.